 More than one zone might also apply to a property.
 For example, land zoned rural might also be in an environmental zone, or also in an aesthetic zone (or in all three at once).

-Any way in which you plan to develop or use the property must comply with all applicable zoning designations, so you must review all of their requirements before you buy a piece of land that you wish to build on.
+Any way in which you plan to develop or use the property must comply with all applicable zoning designations, so you must review all of their requirements before buying a piece of land that you wish to build on.

 A "rural" zoning designation might, for example, allow only one home on the property, or restrict the number and size of any outbuildings.
 If the land is also in an "environmental" zone, construction on certain portions of the land might be prohibited, or you might have to maintain undisturbed animal habitat (such as existing trees or meadows) on the land.